lyft/scoop/README.md

 Scoop
 =====

-Scoop is micro framework for building view based modular Android applications.
+Scoop is a micro framework for building view based modular Android applications.

 What do I get?
 ==============